Students and Alumni

 Virginia "Ginny" Hodges (San Francisco, CA), CLAS

+is planning to pursue an M.A.T. at Notre Dame De Namur University.
 A varsity athlete, Ginny played soccer for Willamette, served as Captain of the Track & Field team in her Senior year, and helped run the intramural sports leagues as an Intramural Supervisor with the Office of Student Activities.
 For her senior thesis, supervised by Prof. Knorr, Ginny was able to combine her interests in Exercise Science and Classics by writing on the treatment of fractures in Galen's Method of Medicine.
+(9/2013)

-Lacey Polvi (Salem, OR), CLAS, departmental honors, Phi Beta Kappa
+Lacey Polvi (Salem, OR), CLAS, cum laude, Departmental honors, Phi Beta Kappa

 Lacey is attending the Young Executive M.A. in Management Program at Azusa Pacific University.
 At Willamette, she served as President of the Mortarboard Honor Society.
 In summer 2010, she studied abroad in Greece with Willamette's Greece Post-Session and again in spring 2012 with the College Year in Athens, partially supported by a Study Abroad Grant from our Center for Ancient Studies and Archaeology.
 See her CYA blog at: http://laceyperagrat.blogspot.com/.
 At the April 2013 NUCAW, she presented a paper on the conflation of the concepts of rape and wedding in Euripides' Ion.